Anchoring rating scale structures

 Pivot points

-The Rating scale= specification provides the capability to choose the pivot point in a rating scale, partial credit or other polytomous structure.
+The Rating scale= specification provides the capability to choose the pivot point in a dichotomy, rating scale, partial credit or other polytomous structure.

 Example: I am setting the standard for a "Competent" essay-writer.
 I need to anchor the mean for the essays at a particular point on the scale - "good" (6) and/or halfway between 5 and 6.
 How do I do this?